What’s Your Definition of Accountability for KPIs?by Stacey Barr |

-Does your definition of accountability involve any of the following ideas:
+Does your current accountability definition, for KPIs or performance, involve any of the following ideas:

 - taking responsibility?